nishadmenezes/super-treadmill.js/README.md

 # Super Treadmill JS
 Cycle through HTML elements in a super awesome treadmill fashion using this jQuery-CSS plugin.

-## BRIEF
+## Brief
 super-treadmill.js moves a set of HTML units in a cyclic treadmill animation.
-[SEE DEMO](http://nishadmenezes.github.io/super-treadmill/)
+[SEE DEMO](http://nishadmenezes.github.io/super-treadmill.js/)

 ## HTML ##